Importance Of Preventive Maintenance

 3. Offers a variety of scheduling options

 Select software that allows you to choose the method to use when inspections and maintenance should take place.
-For example, one piece of equipment might need routine maintenance after a set number of usage hours, another after a set number of months, and even others, a different time frame or measure of use.
+For instance, one piece of equipment might need routine maintenance after a set number of usage hours, another after a set number of months, and even others, a different measure of use.
+For example industrial plant maintenance software will allow you to schedule maintenance work after a batch of “X” items are processed.
 The software should allow you to set these for each type of maintenance task on a piece of equipment.
 This will enable you to customize the maintenance plan to suit your particular needs.